• OPEN AN ACCOUNT

 Directors' appointment / re-appointment / cessation

 In terms of the provisions of sub-section (6) read with explanation to Section 152 of the Act, 2013, two-thirds of the total number of Directors i.e., excluding IDs, are liable to retire by rotation and out of them, one-third is liable to retire by rotation at every AGM.
-Mr H Lakshmanan and Dr. Lakshmi Venu, Directors are liable to retire by rotation, at the ensuing AGM.
-However, Mr H Lakshmanan, director, has expressed his desire not to offer himself for re-appointment at the ensuing AGM, due to old age.
-In terms of Section 152 of the Act, 2013, that, if the vacancy of the retiring director was not filled up, it would be required to be resolved expressly by the shareholders not to fill the vacancy of the retiring director.
+Accordingly, Prof Sir Ralf Dieter Speth, Chairman and Mr Sudarshan Venu, Managing Director, are liable to retire by rotation, at the ensuing AGM.

 Independent Directors (IDs)